chingc/demo-github-actions/README.md

 ## basic.yml

-The most basic workflow to do all the essentials.
+A basic workflow to do all the essentials.

 - Runs when changes are pushed
 - Runs on a schedule